MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/10_outer_frame_assembly.md

     Casa's frame is assembled using blind joints.
 These are simple and cheap joints that provide excellent strength through metal-to-metal contact.
 Blind joints require cross-drilling the extrusion to allow access to tighten down a button head bolt and also require manual alignment.
 Make sure that joints are aligned and square when tightening.

-    **All blind joints are secured using an M5 x 10 BHCS screw.** In the interest of simplifying this manual, we have chosen to omit the button head bolts.
+    **All blind joints are secured using an M5 x 10 BHCS bolt.** In the interest of simplifying this manual, we have chosen to omit the button head bolts.
 Wherever a part interfaces with extrusions in a way that looks like it requires a bolt for a blind joint, then it should be considered a part that requires a bolt.

 ---